github/training-kit/README.md

 1. You can view and teach from the kit, hosted on GitHub, at https://services.github.com/kit/.
 2. You can download the source files [here](https://github.com/github/training-kit/archive/master.zip).

+#### Packaging for Viewing Behind Your Firewall

+Sometimes you can't download the repository at work because of firewall rules, but you'd like to have a copy of the files that would be able to be served from a web server inside of these firewall rules.
+To do so, we need to use `script/package`.

+1. Run `script/package` to create a release tarball.
+This will be in the format `release-XXXXXXX.tgz` for you to take wherever you want.
+2. To test this looks okay, create some folders `mkdir -p test_site/kit`.
+3. Untar the release, `tar -xzf release-XXXXXXX.tgz -C test_site/kit`.
+4. Switch into the test_site directory, `cd test_site`.
+5. View the site, `python -m SimpleHTTPServer`. _Note: Some servers are obviously more advance than others and can handle redirects, smart recognition of `.html` files, etc_

 ## Contribute